Temppus/BatchedAsyncEnumerable/README.md

 Done
 ```

-YOu can see that while we are processing batch next items are being enumerated asynchronously from underlying enumerable to achieve better throughput.
-Batch will be yielded either when specified `batchSize` is reached or if `batchTimeout` elapsed.
+You can see that while we are processing a batch, the next items are being enumerated asynchronously from the underlying enumerable to achieve better throughput.
+A batch will be yielded either when the specified `batchSize` is reached or if the `batchTimeout` has elapsed.